jasonsbeer/AmigaPCI/TechnicalManual.md

 In regards to wait states, we must consider that the PCI bus clock and the MC68040 bus clocks are asynchronous.
 If not handled correctly, this can lead to a condition where the devices become out of sync, which will lead transfer errors.
 It is expected that target devices on the AmigaPCI will never insert wait states.
 While the PCI device may rarely, if ever, insert wait states, we must consider this possiblity as wait states are defined in the PCI specifications for all cycle types.
 Due to the asynchronous nature of the two bus clocks, great care must be taken to ensure the devices involved in the transaction remain in sync for the entire transaction.
 This can be easily addressed via the use of latches during read cycles.
 However, this becomes more difficult to accomodate during write cycles.
 For example, **CLKEN** (clock enabled ) may be used by an SDRAM controller to halt the SDRAM device during an active cycle.
 This allows us to account for waits inserted by the PCI device.
 Unfortunately, the **CLKEN** signal affects the action one rising clock edge after the rising clock edge **CLKEN** is latched.
 This means we must understand the condition of **_IRDY** at least one MC68040 bus clock ahead of where the data would actually be latched.
 This can result in slower cycles in which a wait inserted by the initiator (PCI) device results in a larger relative effect on the MC68040 bus, where we must wait for the signals get back in sync for the cycle to continue.

-#### 2.7.1 PCI DMA Normal Mode Cycles
+#### 2.7.1 PCI Fast RAM DMA Normal Mode Cycles

 A normal mode transfer is capable of moving byte, word, or long word data.
-The data size to be transfered is determined from **AD(0..1)** and PCI command driven on the **C/BE** bus during the address phase.
+The data size to be transfered is determined from **AD(1..0)** and PCI command driven on **C/BE[3..0]** during the address phase.
 That information is used to drive the correct cycle type on the MC68040 bus during the data transfer.

-##### 2.7.1.1 PCI DMA Normal Read Cycle
+##### 2.7.1.1 PCI Fast RAM DMA Normal Read Cycle

 1. The initiating PCI device requests the bus by asserting **_REQx** (where x is the slot designation) on the falling edge of PCI clock.
 2. When the bus is available to the PCI device, the arbiter asserts **_BB** on the next falling edge of BCLK and asserts **_GNTx** on the next falling edge of PCI clock.